Spinning Partial Waves for Scattering Amplitudes in $d$ Dimensions: From partial waves to matrix elements

 In this subsection, we introduce our conventions for description of massive and massless particle states.
 Elements of the Poincar\'e group in $d$ spacetime dimensions (we are working in mostly-positive signature)

-will be denoted as $(L,q)$, where $L$ is a Lorentz transformation and $q = q_\mu$ is the translation vector, In accord with the standard terminology, we will refer to $p$ and $q$ as momenta.
+will be denoted as $(L,q)$, where $L$ is a Lorentz transformation and $q = q_\mu$ is the translation vector, We shall often refer to $p$ and $q$ as momenta (not to be confused with vectors in irreducible representations of the Poincar\'e group).
 The orbit of $p$ under the Lorentz group will be denoted by $\mathcal{O}_p$, and the little group of $p$ by $G_p\subset SO(1,d-1)$.
 Little groups of different vectors in the same orbit are related by conjugation.
 Physically relevant orbits, that have positive energy are either massive

 or massless

 Next to each orbit, we have written a vector belonging to it, that we shall refer to as the standard representative.
 The corresponding little groups are

 Finally, for the description of representations, we need the notion of standard boosts.
 This is a family $\{\Lambda_p\}$ of Lorentz transformations labelled by momenta such that